-It is anticipated that utility relocation will generally be completed prior to the primary stages of construction, as described in Section 9.3.4, but may be included within a design-build contract.
+It is anticipated that utility relocation will generally be completed prior to the primary stages of construction, as described in Section 9.3.4.
 Any existing utilities along the proposed Windsor-Essex Parkway corridor that are no longer required as a result of property acquisitions will be removed.
 Utilities that must be maintained parallel to The Windsor-Essex Parkway will be relocated to utility corridors running on either side of the service road, where possible and as required.
 Where design requirements or grading limits are such that the utility corridors cannot be located adjacent to the service roads, utility corridors will be located either along the proposed trail system or along the new limits of the right-of-way.
 In these situations, the trail system will be designed to allow access to the utility corridors for maintenance purposes.
 Where the utility corridors are located at the limits of the proposed right-of-way, a maintenance access road will be provided above the utility corridor.
-This access road could be constructed with either granular or geotextile material, in order that vegetation be allowed to grow while still providing a stable driving surface for vehicles accessing the corridor.
+This access road could be constructed with either granular or geo-textile material, in order that vegetation be allowed to grow while still providing a stable driving surface for vehicles accessing the corridor.

 It is anticipated that utilities that are required to cross The Windsor-Essex Parkway will be located within the tunnel sections, where available.
 These utilities will be located above the roof of the tunnel, within the topsoil that will be placed for landscaping purposes.
-Special insulation or heating will be required for water mains crossing the tunnels to protect them from freezing.
+Special insulation or heating will be required for watermains crossing the tunnels to protect them from freezing.
 In areas where utilities that are required to cross the freeway and service road cannot make use of the tunnels, separate utility bridges may be required.

 Where the freeway will be constructed at or above existing ground between Ojibway Parkway and west of Huron Church Road, existing aerial plant will be relocated below ground.
 It is not anticipated that any existing buried plant will require relocation along either Malden Road or Matchette Road.
-Relocations for buried plant will be required along Ojibway Parkway and Chappus Street.
+Relocations for buried plants will be required along Ojibway Parkway and Chappus Street.
 At the east end of The Windsor-Essex Parkway east of Howard Avenue, utilities running along existing Highway 3 and Outer Drive will be relocated to follow the realigned roadways.
+One Hydro One tower located at existing Howard Avenue at South Talbot Drive will require relocation as a result of the Howard Avenue diversion.